Gowtham-app-developer/Kotlin-Interview-Questions/README.md

 ## var & val

-- Var is mutable and Values of the variable can be changed later.
+- Var is mutable (i.e.) Values of the variable can be changed later.
-- Val is immutable and Values of the variable cannot be changed later.
+- Val is immutable (i.e.) Values of the variable cannot be changed later.

 __Need to Know__

+- In Kotlin, We use Capital Letters for defining the Data Types and there is no primitive Data Type.
-- DataTypes in Kotlin all are objects so it must be initialized.
+- Data Types in Kotlin all are objects so it must be initialized (i.e.) There is no default value for the Data Types.
 - Try to use Float instead of Double because it consumes more memory size.

 :arrow_right:  [__Click For Example__](https://github.com/Gowtham-app-developer/Kotlin-Interview-Questions/blob/main/Examples.md#var--val)